The user experience (UX) on your e-commerce site has a significant role to play. It determines audience engagement and interaction with your content.

 - Take time to check that links are working, and lead somewhere.
 Few things are as annoying as getting a 404 error message on a site.

-- Have site search as a must-have feature.
+- Have site search as a must-have feature, and you should prioritize feature requests like this one.
 It makes it easy for customers to look for whatever they need quickly.

 5. Make the Shoppers Lives Easy, and Engage With Them